h5bp/Front-end-Developer-Interview-Questions/README.md

   * What is an example of an immutable object in JavaScript?
   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
+* Explain the difference between synchronous and asynchronous functions.
+* What is event loop?
-* Explain how synchronous and asynchronous functions are executed in JavaScript.
-How does event loop work?
-What is the difference between call stack and task queue?
+  * What is the difference between call stack and task queue?

 #### Testing Questions: